raghavendra-blackthorn/tic-tac-toe-lwc/README.md

 ## Insiration

-Logics are inspired from codewithharry</br>
+Some of the Logic is inspired from codewithharry</br>
 Some of the designs are inspired from google

 ## Keep supporting and follow my Salesforce Blog